chain4travel/camino-docs/docs/camino-node/aws.md

 # Setting Up Camino Node on AWS

 In this guide, we will walk you through the process of setting up Camino Node on the Amazon Web Services (AWS) platform.
+You have two methods to choose from for the setup process: the manual method and the automatic method using Terraform.

 Camino Node is a decentralized messaging and booking platform built on blockchain technology, offering secure and efficient communication and transaction capabilities within the Camino Network.
 By following this guide, you'll be able to deploy Camino Node on AWS and explore the potential of decentralized messaging in the travel industry.